connctd/docs/docs/content/connector/connector_protocol.md

 It is set to **1** (**INITIALIZED**) and can have one of the values described [below](#instance-states).

 `configuration` will contain all configuration parameters provided by the instantiation.
-It will contain at least the required parameters and all parameters are type checked and validated according to the requirements specified in the connector publication before sending the request.
+It will contain at least the required parameters specified in the originating connector publication.
+Additionally all parameters are type checked and validated beforehand.
 If an instantiation does not require any parameters, the array will be empty.
 Parameters can be specified during connector publication.